aeternity/aeternity/docs/hacking.md

 The Aeternity build system uses Rebar3 to do the heavy work, and wraps this in a Makefile for ease of use.
 To hack on Aeternity you need some basic knowledge about Rebar3.
-See [Rebar](rebar.md) for the full documentation.
+See [Quick Guide to Rebar](rebar.md) for a comprehensive introduction.

 ## Configuration files